Mcotsar/Mcotsar/README.md

 but

 Hola!
 I'm María, from Spain, a computational archaeologist and now Postdoc working on the PalaeoSilkRoad project at University of Tübingen.
 Hope you enjoy my git (I don't).
+You can also see my academic work [here](https://scholar.google.es/citations?user=edhP6ewAAAAJ&hl=es).
 I highly recommend [Disturbingmovieslist](https://github.com/Mcotsar/Disturbingmovieslist) but for nonsense stuff, feminism and science you can follow me on my [twitter](https://twitter.com/Mcotsar) (Spanish / English).